grantjr1842/delayed-streams-modeling/README.md

 uv run scripts/stt_from_file_rust_server.py audio/bria.mp3
 ```

-The script limits the decoding speed to simulates real-time processing of the audio.
+The script limits the decoding speed to simulate real-time processing of the audio.
 Faster processing can be triggered by setting
 the real-time factor, e.g. `--rtf 1000` will process
 the data as fast as possible.